beingwaseem/House-Sales-Prediction-Project/README.md

 This repository showcases a comprehensive approach to predicting house prices, making it a valuable addition to your portfolio.
 The project demonstrates skills in data analysis, machine learning, and model evaluation, providing a practical example of solving real-world problems in the field of real estate investment.

-Feel free to fork, clone, or contribute to this repository to enhance your skills in data analysis and SQL.
+Feel free to fork, clone, or contribute to this repository to enhance your skills in data analysis.
 Happy coding!